Table of Contents

 System Testing

-System testing is performed on a fully integrated web application to verify that it meets all requirements.
-This testing confirms that the system has undergone end-to-end operation and checks its interfaces with other environments.
-System testing includes functional, non-functional, performance, and usability testing to assess the overall behavior and reliability of the system.
+System testing is conducted on a fully integrated web application to verify that it meets all requirements.
+This testing confirms that the system has undergone end-to-end operation and that its interfaces with other environments are functioning properly.
+System testing includes functional, non-functional, performance, and usability testing to assess the system’s overall behavior and reliability.

-System testing involves end-to-end scenarios that replicate real user behavior and demonstrate how the user interacts with the system.
-A major advantage of system testing is that it identifies defects early in the testing phase, reducing the cost and time required to resolve issues found later in the development cycle.
+System testing involves end-to-end scenarios that replicate real user behavior and demonstrate how users interact with the system.
+A major advantage of system testing is that it identifies defects early in the testing phase, reducing the cost and time needed to resolve issues found later in the development cycle.

 Regression Testing